satya164/satya164.github.io/src/posts/001-automated-release-on-github-actions/page.md

 This token will be used to authenticate with NPM to publish the package.

+> [!WARNING]
+> Other collaborators on the repo can push actions that use this token and update the npm package acting as the user associated with the token.
+Make sure to use this only if you trust the collaborators on the repository.

 ## Step 3

 Create a GitHub personal access token.
 You can create one at [github.com/settings/personal-access-tokens/new](https://github.com/settings/personal-access-tokens/new):